 I have worked with Hugh at Red Cap Sales Coaching for a couple of years now and we chat regularly over Zoom (similar to Skype but better).
 He is SO knowledgeable and not just in sales .. we discuss business strategies, scripting content, lead generation tactics and more … and his coaching has helped to massively improve my business!
 He is also one of the nicest people you will meet and has become a great friend and I hope to one day welcome him on a visit to the lovely city of Norwich in Norfolk!

 Hugh Liddle is THE Sales Wizard at Red Cap Sales Coaching and Elite Sales Academy, where you can learn to make selling easy, fun and profitable.
 His clients typically double their sales and income in 90 days or less, guaranteed!
 Hugh’s sales training and coaching comes from over 45 years of in-the-field sales and sales management experience, so you get real life experience from his teaching, not just something out of a textbook.
-Hugh is the author of Take the Icky and Scary Out of Sales, which is available in paperback or Kindle versions at Amazon.com.
-He’s also a radio talk show host.
-His show, Sales Chalk Talk, is produced every week and available on Sound Cloud (I have had the pleasure of taking part in it – you can listen to my interview here!)
+Hugh is the author of Take the Icky and Scary Out of Sales, which you can buy here.
+He’s also a radio talk show host – take a look at some of the episode on Sales Chalk Talk.

 When Hugh isn’t teaching salespeople, he’s home in Sebring, Florida with his wife, Priscilla, Jasmine the dog and Mooch and Minnie the cats.
 He has 6 children, 12 grandchildren and 2 great grandchildren.
 He plays guitar and bass, sings, writes music and records it.
 He also enjoys reading and watching Shark Tank on Saturday mornings.